Brainwashing: Legal cases and the "brainwashing defense"

-Allegations of brainwashing have also been raised in child custody cases.

 Anti-cult movement

-In the 1970s and 1980s, the anti-cult movement applied the concept of brainwashing to explain seemingly sudden and dramatic religious conversions to various new religious movements (NRMs) and other groups that they considered cults.
-News media reports tended to accept their view and social scientists sympathetic to the anti-cult movement, who were usually psychologists, developed revised models of mind control.
-While some psychologists were receptive to the concept, sociologists were for the most part skeptical of its ability to explain conversion to NRMs.
+In the 1970s and 1980s, the anti-cult movement applied the concept of brainwashing to explain religious conversions to some new religious movements (NRMs) and other groups that they considered cults.
+News media reports tended to accept their view and social scientists sympathetic to the anti-cult movement, who were usually psychologists, revised models of brainwashing.
+While some psychologists were receptive to the concept, most sociologists were skeptical of its ability to explain conversion.
+Some critics of Mormonism have accused it of brainwashing.

-Philip Zimbardo defined mind control as "the process by which individual or collective freedom of choice and action is compromised by agents or agencies that modify or distort perception, motivation, affect, cognition or behavioral outcomes," and he suggested that any human being is susceptible to such manipulation.
+Philip Zimbardo defined mind control as "the process by which individual or collective freedom of choice and action is compromised by agents or agencies that modify or distort perception, motivation, affect, cognition or behavioral outcomes."
+He suggested that any human being is susceptible to such manipulation.

-Benjamin Zablocki said that brainwashing is not "a process that is directly observable," is misunderstood, and that the "real sociological issue" is whether "brainwashing occurs frequently enough to be considered an important social problem." > He said that the number of people who attest to brainwashing in interviews (performed in accordance with guidelines of the National Institute of Mental Health and National Science Foundation) is too large to result from anything other than a genuine phenomenon.
+Benjamin Zablocki, late professor of sociology at Rutgers University said that the number of people who attest to brainwashing in interviews (performed in accordance with guidelines of the National Institute of Mental Health and National Science Foundation) is too large to result from anything other than a genuine phenomenon.
 He said that in the two most prestigious journals dedicated to the sociology of religion there have been no articles "supporting the brainwashing perspective," while over one hundred such articles have been published in other journals "marginal to the field."
 He concluded that the concept of brainwashing had been blacklisted.